Supreme Advisory Council

 The Supreme Advisory Council (Dewan Pertimbangan Agung, DPA), was an advisory council for the President of Indonesia which existed from 1945 to 1950, and then again from 1959 to 2003.
-Largely composed of senior and retired government figures, the DPA was generally regarded as powerless.
+It was largely composed of senior and retired government figures.
 Its functions were limited to offering proposals to the government on matters of national importance as well as opinions on matters raised by the president.
 The DPA was succeeded by the Presidential Advisory Council in 2007.